gagle/Node-WalkieWatchie/README.md

 Yet another file system watcher supporting any operating system and any type of operation.

 This module doesn't use timers to avoid duplicate events as other modules do, so it's more efficient and fast.
-Only one timer is being used to detect rename/move events.
+Only one timer is being used to detect rename/move events and it can be disabled.
 By default file changes are emitted without any delay.

 All the other tree traversal watchers doesn't do what they're supposed to do, they have an extraordinarily bad api, they don't manage errors properly, they are poorly written or they are incomplete and lack some events.